browse

 | Overview

 True CFM (Cubic Feet per Minute) is a unit of airflow that is been used by the ASHRAE 62.1 indoor air quality standards.
 It mandates that a minimum amount of airflow is maintained as long as the space is occupied.
 One of the primary reasons for which True CFM is adopted since legacy systems and senior facility management personnel use airflow measurements in CFM for ease of understanding.
 This further helps in maintaining common standards of measurements across HVAC systems.
-It is also incorporated in accordance to the Title 24 building codes which are building energy efficiency standards are designed to ensure new and existing buildings achieve energy efficiency and preserve outdoor and indoor environmental quality.
+It is also incorporated in accordance to the Title 24 building codes which are building energy efficiency standards designed to ensure new and existing buildings achieve energy efficiency and preserve outdoor and indoor environmental quality.

-The CFM measurement is a product of velocity volume of air in the duct and the cross-sectional area of the duct.
+The CFM measurement is a product of the velocity volume of air in the duct and the cross-sectional area of the duct.

 Air Flow in CFM (Q) = Flow Velocity in Feet Per Minute (V) x Duct Cross Sectional Area (A)